Vita3K/Vita3K-Android/README.md

 # THIS IS NOT MAIN REPO VITA3K!
-if you find issue go to main repo, not in here

 # Minimum system requirement
 - Vulkan 1.1 (All SoC) / OpenGLES 3.2 (Adreno only)